Associate or Full Professor without tenure, General Internal Medicine (Occupational and Environmental Medicine Program Director)

 Location: Seattle, WA

 Internal Number: 105440

 The University of Washington (UW) Department of Medicine (DoM), Division of General Internal Medicine (GIM) is seeking applicants for a full-time (1.0 FTE) faculty position based in the Occupational and Environmental Medicine Program (OEM), based at Harborview Medical Center (HMC).
 The selected applicant will serve as the Program Director for OEM, a joint activity of the Department of Medicine in the School of Medicine (SoM) and the Department of Environmental & Occupational Health Sciences in the School of Public Health (DEOHS/SPH).
 This position will be at the Associate Professor or full Professor rank (without tenure due to funding).
 Salary and academic appointment at University of Washington will be commensurate with experience, qualifications, and academic rank.
 Associate and full professors (WOT) hold indefinite appointments that align with a 12-month service period (July 1-June 30).
 Faculty with 12-month service periods are paid for 11 months of service over a 12-month period (July-June), meaning the equivalent of one month is available for paid time off.
 University of Washington faculty engage in teaching, research and service.
-The anticipated start date would be January 1, 2023.
+The anticipated start date would be July 1, 2023 or sooner.
 A joint appointment in the School of Public Health's Department of Environmental and Occupational Health Sciences or other relevant departments is anticipated.

 In addition to this leadership role for OEM, this position would provide high quality clinical care in the OEM Clinic at HMC, mentor trainees in clinical and research settings, teach classes in SPH, and conduct scholarly activities.